Oasiris/DCRAB-react-boilerplate/README.md

 -   **A**pp
 -   **B**oilerplate.

-This boilerplate uses the latest versions of Vite + TypeScript + SCSS, and includes React Router boilerplate code.
+This boilerplate uses the latest versions of Vite + TypeScript + SCSS as of August 2024, and includes React Router boilerplate code.

 ## Details